Periods of Automorphic Forms Associated to Strongly Tempered Spherical Varieties: Introduction and main results

 \section{Introduction and main results}

 Let $k$ be a number field and $\BA$ its ring of adeles.
-Let $G$ be a reductive group defined over $k$, and $H$ a closed reductive subgroup of $G$.
-Assume that $X=H\back G$ is a spherical $G$-variety (i.e., a Borel subgroup of $G$ has a dense orbit in $X$).
+Let $G$ be a reductive group defined over $k$, and $H$ a closed connected subgroup of $G$.
+We say $(G,H)$ is a spherical pair if $X=H\back G$ is a spherical $G$-variety (i.e., a Borel subgroup of $G$ has a dense orbit in $X$).
+We assume that $(G,H)$ is a spherical pair for the rest of this paper.
+We say the spherical pair $(G,H)$ is reductive if $H$ is reductive.
 Let $Z_G$ be the center of $G$ and let $Z_{G,H}=Z_G\cap H$.
-For a cuspidal automorphic form $\phi$ on $G(\BA)$ whose central character is trivial on $Z_{G,H}(\BA)$, we define the period integral $\CP_{H}(\phi)$ to be \footnote{In general if we allow $\phi$ to have nontrivial central character, then we can also put some character on $H$}
+If $(G,H)$ is reductive, for a cuspidal automorphic form $\phi$ on $G(\BA)$ whose central character is trivial on $Z_{G,H}(\BA)$, we define the period integral $\CP_{H}(\phi)$ to be \footnote{In general if we allow $\phi$ to have nontrivial central characters, then we can also put some characters on $H$}

 Besides the reductive cases, one can also study the case when the spherical pair $(G,H)$ is the Whittaker induction of a reductive spherical pair $(G_0,H_0)$ (we refer the reader to Definition \ref{defn:Whittaker-induction} for the definition of Whittaker induction).
 In this case, we have $H=H_0\ltimes U$ where $U$ is the unipotent radical of $H$ and is also the unipotent radical of a parabolic subgroup of $G$, and the period integral is defined to be